The equivalence between many-to-one polygraphs and opetopic sets: Polynomial functors and polynomial monads

 The combinatorial notion of a tree fits nicely in the framework of polynomial functors.
 We now state the definition of a polynomial tree, and refer the reader to \cite[section 1.0.3]{Kock2011} for more details about the intuition behind it.

-\begin{definition} [Polynomial tree] A polynomial functor $T$ given by
+\begin{definition} [{Polynomial tree \cite[section 1.0.3]{Kock2011}}] A polynomial functor $T$ given by

-is a \emph{(polynomial) tree} (or just \emph{tree}) \cite[section 1.0.3]{Kock2011} if \begin{enumerate} \item the sets $T_0$, $T_1$ and $T_2$ are finite (in particular, each node has finitely many inputs); \item the map $t$ is injective; \item the map $s$ is injective, and the complement of its image $T_0 - \im s$ has a single element, called the \emph{root} ; \item let $T_0 = T_2 + \{ r \}$, with $r$ the root, and define the \emph{walk-to-root} function $\sigma$ by $\sigma (r) = r$, and otherwise $\sigma (e) = t p (e)$; then we ask that for all $x \in T_0$, there exists $k \in \bbNN$ such that $\sigma^k (x) = r$. \end{enumerate} We call the colours of a tree its \emph{edges} and the inputs of a node the \emph{input edges} of that node.
+is a \emph{polynomial tree} (or just \emph{tree}) if \begin{enumerate} \item the sets $T_0$, $T_1$ and $T_2$ are finite (in particular, each node has finitely many inputs); by convention we assume $T_0 \neq \emptyset$; \item the map $t$ is injective; \item the map $s$ is injective, and the complement of its image $T_0 - \im s$ has a single element, called the \emph{root}; \item let $T_0 = T_2 + \{ r \}$, with $r$ the root, and define the \emph{walk-to-root} function $\sigma$ by $\sigma (r) = r$, and otherwise $\sigma (e) = t p (e)$; then we ask that for all $x \in T_0$, there exists $k \in \bbNN$ such that $\sigma^k (x) = r$. \end{enumerate} We call the colors of a tree its \emph{edges} and the inputs of a node the \emph{input edges} of that node.

 Let $\Tree$ be the full subcategory of $\PolyEnd$ whose objects are trees.
 Note that it is the category of \emph{symmetric} or \emph{non-planar} trees (the automorphism group of a tree is in general non-trivial) and that its morphisms correspond to inclusions of non-planar subtrees.
-An \emph{elementary tree} is a tree with at most one node.
-Let $\elTree$ be the full subcategory of $\Tree$ spanned by elementary trees. \end{definition}
+An \emph{elementary tree} is a tree with at most one node, and we write $\elTree$ for the full subcategory of $\Tree$ spanned by elementary trees. \end{definition}